(Towson, Maryland, September 5, 1895 — Longmeadow, Massachusetts, December 21, 1963).1

 At the end of March, the three men went up the coast to Ayr, to the School of Aerial Fighting.
 They roomed now at Carleton House, a few hundred feet from the shore and the Firth of Clyde, and “though we don’t live in a hotel, we have a pretty good house, and there are about twenty in it.
 Fourteen Americans and the rest English.”40 Too few planes and too many student pilots meant that there was no flying initially, but instead opportunities to explore Ayr and the surrounding countryside.
 On one day Read and Hooper made an extensive and much enjoyed bike tour from Ayr, via Kirkmichael and Straiton, to Loch Doon, and back, documenting some of their stops with photos.41 The next day Read wrote: “We covered about fifty miles and are more or less of wrecks to-day.”42

 On April 7, 1918, Read wrote to his mother that “After not flying for about two weeks I started again day before yesterday, and it felt fine to be in a machine once more.
 The instruction here is wonderful, I have never seen such flying as is done by the instructors.
 I hope I can catch on to some of it.”
 He practiced stunting initially in an Avro, and then on April 11, 1918, made three flights in Spads.
-The last flight in [A]9139 lasted forty minutes and did not end well: “Engine dud over Kirkconnel” (about twenty-five miles inland from Ayr), “Laid it on its back on a hillside of Bonnie Scotland.”43 Read was evidently unhurt, but the plane was a write off.44
+The first was in A9140, and it may have been this flight that was photographed by Read’s fellow second Oxford detachment member John L. C. Rorison.42a The third flight that day, in [A]9139, lasted forty minutes and did not end well: “Engine dud over Kirkconnel” (about twenty-five miles inland from Ayr), “Laid it on its back on a hillside of Bonnie Scotland.”43 Read was evidently unhurt, but the plane was apparently a write off.44

 The background to this visit is that Hooper had been invited to Sorn Castle, home of Thomas Walker McIntyre, for a dance and dinner the evening of his joy ride with Read (Read had apparently been invited to a different dance).
 Evidently smitten with the daughter of the house, Hooper was delighted to be invited back to tea with the McIntyre family at Sorn Castle on April 21, 1918, and took Read with him.
 Hooper got their flight commander’s permission, and, although “Two o’clock seemed very early to leave for tea, . . . there was a storm brewing, a little rain (almost sleet) was falling, so we decided we had better get off before we were made to stay home.
 Frank sat in front and I piloted from the rear.”48 The weather cleared; they landed briefly at Failford before going on to Sorn Castle.
 “We had a fine tea.
 Afterwards Mrs. [McIntyre] played the organ.
 Then we got out the victrola and had a dance.
 It surely was a wonderful place and wonderful people.
 Frank and I had the time of our lives.”49